diogoveirospro/sem4pi-2024-2025-sem4pi_2024_2025_g44/docs/SPRINT_2/US221/readme.md

 - **AC01**: The customer representative must be a system user (restricted to the Customer App).
 Each representative must be a distinct user.
 - **AC02**: The representative must be associated with a customer.
 - **AC03**: The representative must have a name, email, phone number, position, and status.
-- **AC04**: The data must be retrieved using a dedicated DTO to decouple the internal domain model.

 ### Dependencies